-A. Individually prescribed medications will be administered by school nurses, principal or principal designee under the following conditions:

-- 1. Upon written request from the physician to the school nurse or building principal that medication be administered to the student.
+- A. Individually prescribed medications will be administered by school nurses, under the following conditions: - 1.
+Upon written request from the physician to the school nurse that medication be administered to the student.
 Included in the request must be the name of the student, name of the medication, dosage and frequency, and the reason for administering. - 2.
-Parental or guardian written request that medication be administered as prescribed in the physician's statement. - 3.
-All medication must be in protective containers that are properly labelled by the physician or pharmacy.
+Parental or quardian written request that medication be administered as prescribed in the physician's statement. - 3.
+All medication must be in protective containers that are properly labeled by the physician or pharmacy.